How to Figure Out What Health Insurance Covers

 - Evidence of coverage (EOC): a detailed list of the plan’s health benefits and their costs

 - Summary of benefits and coverage (SBC): a snapshot of the plan’s costs, benefits, and covered services

-Insurance companies and employers (if an employer-based health plan) are required to provide a summary of insurance coverage.
+These documents will explain in detail what your plan covers.
+Insurance companies and employers (if your health plan is through your job) must give you a summary of your insurance coverage.
 Request a copy if you do not have it.

-To prepare for conversations with the insurance company, the care team can provide information about the patient’s treatment plan.
-Getting clear answers to questions will minimize unexpected costs, manage stress, and help families make more informed decisions.
+Before talking with the insurance company, ask your child’s care team for details about your child’s treatment plan.
+Having a clear understanding of your child’s treatment plan will minimize unexpected costs and help you make more informed decisions.

-- Ask questions early – It is important to ask questions from the beginning to obtain a better picture of what to expect and the associated costs.
+- Ask questions early: Ask questions from the beginning to get a better picture of what to expect and possible costs.

-- Keep an open dialogue – Families should regularly confirm the treatment plan with the care team.
-Regular review will reduce the chance of unexpected costs.
+- Talk with your care team: Confirm the treatment plan with your child’s care team.
+Regular check-ins with the care team will reduce the chance of unexpected costs.